Baezor1/baezor1.github.io/README.md

-# baezor1.github.io
+# Skript Versions Website
-A place to store versions.
+This is a place to store version numbers for diffrent scripts.